 Getting from point A to point B can sometimes be the worst part of travel.
 I like arriving; I like getting there; I like point B. If you plan for it, are open to the unknown, and can stay awake for long periods of time, the journey to your destination can be an adventure of its own.
 I mean, who needs sleep anyway?
-That said, if you are going to have an Amsterdam layover… how do you best make your use of your time?
+That said, if you are going to have something like an 8-hour Amsterdam layover… how do you best make your use of your time?

 “It’s all about the journey, not the destination.”

 After an overnight flight from Boston to Amsterdam, including a time change, we arrived slightly worse for wear.
 Let’s have a moment of silence for the man who puts up with a tired and hungry Trish.

 The border security officer rolled his eyes at me when I explained that I was only on an Amsterdam layover for 8 hours.
 I suppose he thought it wasn’t enough time to truly experience the city, or maybe he thought it was because when he asked where I was going I said, “Prague”, or maybe he just doesn’t give a shit and was waiting for his shift to be over.
 Jokes on you, border security man who definitely forgets our tiny interaction by now, I had a fantastic time in Amsterdam!

 If you ever have a layover in Amsterdam and are wondering if you have enough time to get to the city and explore, the answer is yes!